EuripideH/skill-bouddha/README.md

-## Bouddha-quote
+## Buddha-quote
 List of quotes from Bouddha

 ## Description
-Mycroft can tell several famous quotes from Bouddha
+Mycroft can tell several famous quotes from Buddha

 ## Examples
-* "tell me a quote from Bouddha"
+* "tell me a quote from Buddha"
-* "what is your favorite quote of Bouddha"
+* "what is your favorite quote of Buddha"

 ## Credits
 EuripideH